-Meanwhile a few blocks or even feet away, students do homework, the hired help fries steaks, manicurists paint nails, prostitutes name their price, bodybuilders admire themselves in mirrors, tourists buy T-shirts, and old ladies knit yet more little footies that will go unused.

-The building Joel has picked out is on Rua Santa Clara.
-On each floor, there’s a landing whose casement windows are always open, creating a breeze.
-He tells the front desk he has an appointment with Dr. Perdigão.
-He’s waiting on the elevator when his telephone begins to vibrate in his pants.
-He doesn’t recognize the number.
-Recently, Eliane was in the habit of using a neighbor’s cell phone so he would answer when she called to pump him for tuition money for his grandkid’s curso.
-Two hopeless losers, backs hunched from staring at phones and video games.
-When he was their age, he had already married, had an affair, and become a widower, he’d been sued and threatened, got into who-knows-how-many fights and sido multado who-knows-how-many times, was deep into payments for an apartment in the middle-class neighborhood of Méier.
+Joel has picked out a building on Rua Santa Clara.
+On each floor a pivot window is always open for ventilation.
+He tells the front desk about an appointment with Dr. Perdigão.
+He’s waiting on the elevator when the phone vibrates in his pants.
+No caller ID.
+Recently, Eliane was in the habit of using a neighbor’s cell phone so he would answer when she called to demand their grandkids’ tuition money.
+Two hopeless losers, backs hunched from staring at phones and games.
+At their age Joel had already married, had an affair and become a widower, had been sued and threatened, got into who-knows-how-many fights and was deep into payments for an apartment in the suburbs.
 But it would make no difference to pick up this time.
-He is a man on the brink of death, and if his ex-wife wished to keep asking for money she could take it up with his coffin at the cemetery in Caju.
+He is a man on the brink of death, and if his ex-wife wished to keep nagging she could take it up with his coffin.

 “Hello?”